IevgenZaglada/JS_HomeWorks/README.md

 # Homeworks repo.

-See my homeworks in a folder apropriate as: one, two, three, etc.
+See my homeworks in appropriate folders.

 Cheers.